jl0up/ln2cdf/README.md

 - [x] Synchronise time with NTP server
 - [x] Read two capacitive level gauges (4-20 mA current loop)
     - [x] using internal ADC for the moment
-    - [ ] external ADC modules may be used if more accuracy is needed
+    - [ ] external, floating ADC modules may be used if more accuracy is needed (doesn't seem so) or if having a common ground for both sensors is a problem (doesn't seem to be the case)
 - [x] Automatically fill-up a Google Sheet for logging level
     - [ ] periodic sampling (every 15 min ?)
-    - [x] threshold based (each time level is down by 2% ?)
+    - [x] threshold based (each time level is down by 1.1% for tank 1, 0.5% for tank 2 because first sensor is noisier)
+    - [x] upon user change
 - [ ] Automatically send email when level goes below 30%
     - [ ] via Google Sheet
     - [ ] or in the ESP32 ?